Baked Buffalo Chickpea Bites

 If you get a chance to try them please let me know by leaving a comment below or sharing a picture on Instagram with the hashtag #makingthymeforhealth.
 I love hearing your feedback!
 Cheers to pulses!!

-*To make vegan cashew ranch dressing, soak 1 cup cashews in a large bowl covered with water for up to 8 hours, or overnight.
+**You can use store bought vegan ranch dressing or make your own by soaking 1 cup cashews in a large bowl covered with very hot water for 30 minutes.
 Rinse and place them in a food processor with juice of 2 lemons (approx. 1/4 cup), 1 tablespoon white vinegar, 1/2 cup water, 1 teaspoon garlic salt, 1 teaspoon onion powder, 1/2 teaspoon mustard powder, and 1 teaspoon dried dill.
 Blend on high until smooth.
 Add water or more vinegar to thin as needed.